remysucre/whodidit/README.md

 # How to use this software?

-Replace "Brett Kavanaugh" in the file `whodidit.sh` with the name of your prosecutor.
+Replace "Danny Chun" in the file `whodidit.sh` with the name of your prosecutor.
 Then, in a terminal, run `bash whodidit.sh`.
 The jury and judge will likely be shocked to see the output,